ankebremer/cv/index.md

 * Improved the tax estimate calculation by using latest fund data provided on a daily basis from a financial data provider
 * Improved the performance of an algorithm calculating and backfilling historic tax estimates into a DB.
 Those were to be integrated into our platform reporting tool.
 I reduced the runtime from several days to 3 hours
 * Participated in implementing a daily report to support advisers in being compliant with MiFID II regulations
+* Participated in implementing a solution to calculate fee rebates for cutomers based on different criteria.
+This involved designing the logic to determine eligible customers as well as implementing the calculation.
+* Supported a DB upgrade which involved extensive testing and analysis across all our internal applications and a partial re-write of a number of platform reports due to schema changes.
+* Participated in the development of a Hypermedia RESTful API
+* SQL performance tuning to improve download time of platform reports
-* Analysing and fixing bugs across the code base
+* Analysed and fixed bugs across the code base
+* Participated in code reviews, planning meetings, refinements and software releases and supported junior team members
+* _Technologies used:_ Java, SQL (Oracle and Postgres), Spring, Querydsl, GraphQL,

 ### Junior Software Developer
 [Nucleus Financial](https://www.nucleusfinancial.com/) _(April 2015 - April 2017)_ <br>
 A wrap platform to manage wealth with a focus on pension products.

-* Participated in code reviews, planning meetings and refinements
+* Participated in code reviews, planning meetings, refinements and software releases
 * Designed and implemented a scheduled mechanism to obtain and store historic data as well as daily updates of MSCI benchmarks data.
 This provided a source for our performance tool to allow the generation of benchmark overlays.
 The project involved analysing files and data provided by MSCI, designing a DB structure to store the benchmark data, and populating the DB with historic data.
 The DB structure was well-designed and allowed us to easily import data from other benchmark providers into the same schema a few years later and is currently still in use.
 * Designed and implemented a solution to produce monthly and quarterly reports for PEP and AML sanction checks in cooperation with Business Analysts and the Financial Crime team
 * Implemented an automated solution for the calculation of tax estimates for Onshore bond accounts.
-I transformed a manual, time-consuming, spreadsheet driven calculation from a daily 4-hour long process into a fast and reliable calculation that generates the report in 3 minutes.
+I transformed a manual, time-consuming, spreadsheet driven calculation from a daily 4-hour long process into a fast and reliable calculation that generateed the report in under 3 minutes.
 * _Technologies used:_ Java, SQL (Oracle and Postgres), Spring, Querydsl